calipsotornasol/Astro_Tools/README.md

 ##Astrometry:

 - prep.sh: program to pepare data to do astrometry.
-Coverts fits into sdf and create images withe a specific name.
+Converts fits into sdf and create images withe a specific name.

 ##Others: